ggreco77/GWsky/README.md

                             cosθ=sinδ1sinδ2+cosδ1cosδ2cos(α1−α2),
 where (α1,δ1) and (α2,δ2) are the right ascensions and declinations of the two points on the sky.

-The intercardinal and cardinal directions are allowed and the FoVs can be overlaid or separated from the default position following the user's selection.
+Cardinal directions are allowed and the FoVs can be overlaid or separated from the default position following the user's selection.
+A GUI guides the user through the sequential steps.

 ![alt tag](GWsky.gif)